Browse our FAQs for help on selling property by auction

 Completion is usually 28 days however it can be shorter or longer depending on your circumstances, as long as it has been agreed in advance of the auction and the correct date is detailed in the contract of sale/special conditions of sale.
 Please discuss this with your Solicitor in advance of the legal pack being prepared.

 Why do I need to undertake an Anti-Money Laundering (AML) check?

-It is a legal requirement that we see 2 forms of identification and undertake an AML check for all sellers (before we can start marketing the property) and all buyers.
+It is a legal requirement that we undertake an AML check for all sellers (before we can start marketing the property) and all buyers.
 You will receive an email and text message from Credas to complete the check which will will include taking a photo of your identification such as your passport or driving licence and completing a liveness check by taking a selfie.